Why is Authority snubbed by those who most need to develop it?

 Learning to be authoritative isn't difficult, but developing the discipline needed to stay aligned with the dynamics that animate systems is a little more so.

-Even this, however, should be seen as a reasonable price to pay for a decidedly more constructive shift in one's leadership.
+Even this, however, should be seen as a reasonable price to pay for a definitely more constructive shift in one's leadership.

 As a leader, have you identified with any of the things in this article?